ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-example-kafka-avro.md

 In this example:

 * The Kafka schema will encode the data to Kafka
+* The Kafka Avro schema source includes example fields defined with storage specification set to `tuplestore`
 * The messages include three Kafka messages:
   * `a_stringset` and `a_timestamp` fields that use the union between a field and null
   * The third message `{"null": null}` can be passed when there is missing data for a record.